kyma-incubator/documentation-component/docs/props/plugins.md

-# `plugins` prop
+# plugins

 ## Overview

-The `plugins` property is optional and contains plugins for component.
+The `plugins` property is optional and contains plugins for the component.

-Plugin is a pure javascript function.
-At the moment available are two types of plugins: `mutation` and `extractor`.
-Their characteristic is described below.
+A plugin is a pure JavaScript function.
+There are two types of plugins available:
+- `mutation`
+- `extractor`

+Read subsections to learn about their characteristics.

 ## Mutation plugin

-Task of mutation plugin is mutate content of specific type of document.
+The purpose of the `mutation` plugin is to mutate the content of a specific type of document.

 ## Extractor plugin

-Task of extractor plugin is extract some additional data from content, like a metadata, headers (for `.md` files), etc. to `data` field of `Source` type.
+The purpose of the `extractor` plugin is to extract additional data from the content, such as metadata or headers for `.md` files.
+The plugin extracts them to the **data** field of the **Source** type, based on the **sourceTypes** field defined in the plugin.

 ## Types

-For types of plugins, see [file](https://github.com/kyma-incubator/documentation-component/blob/master/packages/documentation-component/src/interfaces/Plugin.ts).
+For types of plugins, see [this](https://github.com/kyma-incubator/documentation-component/blob/master/packages/documentation-component/src/interfaces/Plugin.ts) file.

-## Passing globally options
+## Pass global options

-`plugins` property allows to define options for single plugin.
-Instead of passing a single one, pass object with `plugin` field (with appropriate plugin as value) and second `options` field.
-See example.
+The `plugins` property allows also you to define options for a single plugin.
+Instead of passing a single one, pass an object with the **plugin** field with the appropriate plugin as value, and add the **options** field.

+See this example:

 ``` ts
 const PLUGINS: Plugins = [